lisawilliams/auto-mom-front/checklist.md

 ### Must have

 * Show a list of all a user's chores *DONE*
-* User-facing error messages for auth problems
+* User-facing error messages for auth problems *YES*
-* User-facing error messages for chore-CRUD action problems
+* User-facing error messages for chore-CRUD action problems *YES*

 ### Nice to have